top of page

 Claire received her BA in Psychology from the University of Michigan, the #2 psych program in the country.
 After meandering through the acting world in New York, and then corporate and legal work, she finally found her way back to healing pursuits, by studying Reiki at The Reiki Arts Continuum, a unique, in-depth two-year program, that no longer exists.
 She became a Reiki Master in 2006, and a Reiki Master Teacher through the International House of Reiki out of Australia in 2007.
 Her training also included certification as a Spiritual Counselor and ordination as an Interfaith Minister.
 She completed training as a Grief Recovery Specialist in 2013 and as a Certified Professional Coach from the International Coach Certification Academy in 2014.
 She continues to deepen and broaden her training in Trauma Care and healing techniques.

 Claire founded Miriam's Well Healing LLC in 2006 in NYC and brought it with her to New Jersey in 2009.
-She prides herself on the healing and welcoming energy her clients find there, and on maintaining a sacred space of transformation.
-She lives in New Jersey with her husband and kitties, relishing her garden, walks in the woods, all manner of The Arts and lots of sushi.
+In 2020, her practice went totally virtual due to Covid, which now allows her to work with folks across many time zones.
+She prides herself on a sacred space of transformation, which her clients feel heard, can get tools that work, and have thoughtful, compassionate support.
+She lives with her husband and kitties, relishing her garden, walks in the woods, and all manner of The Arts and lots of sushi.

 "There is a crack in everything ~ that's how the light gets in...."